mtoensing/simpletoc/readme.txt

 * Add background and text color with Gutenberg groups.
 * Native block support for wide and full width.
 * Control the maximum depth of the headings.
-* Choose between an ordered and unordered HTML list.
+* Choose between an ordered, bullet HTML list.
+Or indent the list.
-* Toggle list indent.
+* Select a heading level or turn it into a paragraph.
 * Disable the h2 heading of the TOC block and add your own.

 = Compatibility =